suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - Directive Copy (suit-directive-copy) to decrypt the content of the component specified by suit-parameter-source-component with suit-parameter-encryption-info.

 Examples of the two directives are shown below.
+These example focus on the essential aspects.
+A complete example for AES Key Wrap with the Fetch and Copy Directives can be found in {{example-AES-KW-copy}}.
+An example illustrating the Write Directive is shown in {{example-AES-KW-write}}.

 {{encryption-info-consumed-with-write}} illustrates the Directive Write.
 The encrypted payload specified with parameter-content, namely